MURDriverless/slowlap_control/README.md

 ![slowLap](https://user-images.githubusercontent.com/75785603/135066167-43974ba8-7d07-44f7-849b-55f4088bad53.gif)

-To do:
+# To do:
--transition to Fast Lap control after mapping the track -full integration of the Perception System and SLAM
+- [ ] transition to Fast Lap control after mapping the track
+- [ ] full integration of the Perception System and SLAM